Our kaupapa

 'Muramura' is a glowing ember, flame or blaze, and 'pou' is an upright supporting post or pole.
 Te Pou Muramura speaks to the sustenance of a blaze, in the way that reading can spark a glow or light in our minds.

-We collaborated with sector partners to support important initiatives such as the Te Awhi Rito Reading Ambassador, the NZ Society of Authors Writers Toolkit series, literary festivals and events, and resources for NZ books in classrooms.
+We supported a number of partners with important initiatives such as the Te Awhi Rito Reading Ambassador, the New Zealand Symphony Orchestra’s ‘Storytime’ series, and literary festivals and events across Aotearoa

 We evaluate the impact of our work in many ways, to ensure that we are always making the biggest difference for the people we are trying to reach: